Vishalini24/Calculator/README.md

 # Calculator
-This is a basic calculator using JavaScript.
+This is a basic calculator using HTML,CSS,JavaScript.